What is a dental crown?

 Harmful conditions such as bruxism (grinding and clenching the teeth) will shorten the life of a dental crown.
 Other behaviors such as eating hard candy, brittle food, or ice may affect the adhesion of the dental crown or damage the crown itself.

-To learn more about dental crowns in Gaylord, Michigan, and to schedule an appointment with Dr. Harbin or Dr. Kempton, please call Otsego Dental Group at (989) 448‑2664.
+To learn more about dental crowns in Gaylord, Michigan, and to schedule an appointment with Dr. Harbin, please call Otsego Dental Group at (989) 448‑2664.
 One of our friendly and knowledgeable team members will be happy to answer any of your questions and help you find a convenient appointment time.